 - Also, reducing the number of added labor time and expenses.

-The automated vision defect detection systems are a major breakthrough in quality control.
+Automated vision defect detection systems are a major breakthrough in quality control.
 Deep learning and AI in vision defect detection systems aim to learn different types of defects in production lines and to conduct predictive analyses together with detecting defects.
 By integrating deep learning and AI, companies can eventually target error-free production.

 How do we use AI and deep learning in vision defect detection systems?

-In order to answer this question, first we need to understand the concept of computer vision.
+In order to answer this question, first, we need to understand the concept of computer vision.
 It is a subdivision of machine learning and AI that allows computers to understand the content of images.
 In other words, it aims to do what human vision does.
 The mechanism behind deep learning is that machines learn by gathering more examples.
 Providing different examples enables computer vision to identify and classify objects by forming common patterns.

-Deep learning based vision defect detection is especially effective when detecting defects in complex surfaces or cosmetic defects such as scratches and dents.
+Deep learning-based vision defect detection is especially effective when detecting defects in complex surfaces or cosmetic defects such as scratches and dents.
 Moreover, these systems are capable of inspecting items more precisely and classifying them accordingly.